 However, the catalyst that landed Katina in the field of law she practices today was receiving the Elder Law Scholarship in her second year of law school.
 This was the beginning of her journey into estate planning.
 She immediately fell in love with the work and most importantly the clientele.

 Katina focuses her practice on estate planning and wealth preservation.
 She considers this her dream job — helping people secure their future, both for themselves and their loved ones.

 Katina is deeply involved in the community and a respected member of the Florida Bar, Marion County Bar Association, Lake County Bar Association, and Sumter County Bar Association.
 She is also an active member of the Rotary Club of The Villages.
-Beyond her legal involvement, Katina has served on the board of the Arnette House in Ocala, Florida, and the United Way of Lake and Sumter Counties.
 Her dedication to community service extends to her personal life.
 In her free time, Katina actively participates in co-ed intramurals such as flag football, basketball, soccer, and volleyball.
 Additionally, she enjoys engaging in activities like pickleball, running, kickboxing, yoga, and CrossFit.

 Morgan Zimmer was born in Alameda, California, and was raised in Central Florida.
 She found a passion for the legal industry while working as a file clerk and legal assistant as she pursued her Bachelor’s Degree in Business Management at the University of Tampa.
 After graduating in 2019, she took on the role as paralegal, and continued on to receive her Master’s Degree in Criminal Justice from the University of Central Florida.
 Since then, she has expanded her legal experience into several practice areas including personal injury, insurance defense, and estate law.